Last updated on July 1st, 2022 at 05:14 pm

 Think about the direction of your home – how does the sunrise and sunset hit your rooms?
 What about the wind?
 I bet if your house wasn’t planned correctly, there can be aspects of the wind and the sun hitting your living environment that you may love or hate, so might see how feng shui could work.

 Moving the furniture makes my brain think about my environment, and I become more aware.
-I have to change my thinking as I enter a room that is different than it was a few hours earlier.
+I have to change my thinking as I enter a room that is different from what it was a few hours earlier.

 In the book, Home Possessions: Material Culture Behind Closed Doors, Daniel Miller says,